supriyamk2/Chic-Chat-Multomodal-RAG-/README.md

 ### 🌐 Frontend
 - Located in the `/frontend` folder.
-- Simple UI built with HTML/CSS/JavaScript (or React, if applicable).
+- Simple UI built with React.
 - Allows users to upload images and type in queries.

 ### 📁 Data